DarkAlphaSete/.config/README.md

 # Credits
 ...go to the example files of each respective program.
 No other files were used here; I just edited the default ones (on top of some online help, of course).

+# License
+MIT.
+Basically, it means you can do whatever the hell you want with all this as long as you credit me.
+I'm not experienced with licensing stuff, so please warn me if I can't throw licenses at config files and I'll remove it.